Russia criticises U.S. for 'anti-Cuban' approach, says it sides with Cuba

-MOSCOW The Russian Foreign Ministry said on Sunday that "anti-Cuban" actions recently announced by Washington were regrettable and that Moscow confirmed its solidarity with Havana.
+MOSCOW (Reuters) - The Russian Foreign Ministry said on Sunday that "anti-Cuban" actions recently announced by Washington were regrettable and that Moscow confirmed its solidarity with Havana.

 The ministry also said that the new approach towards Cuba by the U.S. administration resembles a "Cold war rhetoric".